Raise your hand if you love cleaning up weld spatter.

 Synchro Feed Evolution is an ultra low spatter welding technology for robotic MIG, MAG and CO2 welding.
 The technology combines a revolutionary wire retraction system in the torch with a high-speed processor in the power source that together creates minimal spatter and a stable arc.

 Hundreds of times each second, the arc is extinguished and the wire advanced and retracted to gently place the formed droplet in the weld puddle without creating spatter.
 This results in an ultra-low amount of spatter, fine control of heat input and thinner weld application supporting much higher-speed welding.

-“During an aluminum welding demonstration I did, we called over an employee to try the machine out, and he produced a great-looking weld,” Sharp said.
+“During an aluminum welding demonstration I did, we called over an employee to try the Welbee II machine out, and he produced a great-looking weld,” Sharp recalls.
 “I joked that it was probably the best weld he’d ever created.
 And he said, ‘I’ve never welded aluminum before.’
 When we do aluminum demos with our technology, we get that jaw-dropping effect almost every time.”

 Get the complete guide to all the Welbee models and features in our Welbee II Welding Power Source Buyer’s Guide and Comparison Chart.